ublanquet/training-angularjs/README.md

 But browsers support no language other than CSS, so Less or Sass should be converted into CSS when packaging your app.

 At the moment, your gulp setup uses task `gulp styles`, defined in `gulp/styles.task.js` to convert css... into css.
 Enhance this task to make gulp able to process css AND scss files.
-Some useful plugins you should use (some of them are allready installed with your setup):
+Some useful plugins you should use (some of them are already installed with your setup):

 - [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps)
 - [gulp-sass](https://www.npmjs.com/package/gulp-sass)